home - Electricity

 History

 The Roman method became popular in Venice in the 15th century, where it was well adapted to classical architecture, which was prized among the wealthy Venetians.
-In the local brick, tile industries, there was a lot of terracotta waste, which was crushed to serve instead of sand, mixed with hydraulic lime.
+In the local brick, tile industries there was a lot of terracotta waste, which was crushed to serve instead of sand, mixed with hydraulic lime.

 They were then applied to walls to achieve a surface with significant breathability in buildings.
 They were naturally exposed to moisture due to their location next to the Venetian lagoon.

 The stucco coverings were made from excavation waste from nearby marble quarries, which were mixed with lime to create a style called Marmorino.
-It could be left white to mimic the trendy local stone, or it could be painted over to make it look like solid marble.
+It could be left white to mimic the trendy local stone, or it could be painted to make it look like solid marble.
 The lighter weight of the plaster was a significant advantage for construction on volatile land in Venice.

 While true Venetian plaster still belongs to the age old formulation of marble powder with lime, it now contains the addition of some adhesives to make the structure more suitable for use on modern building materials.